parse-community/docs/_includes/js/queries.md

 query.skip(10); // skip the first 10 results
 ```

-If you want to know the total number of rows in a table satisfying your query, for  e.g. pagination purposes - you can use `withCount` (`false` by default).
+If you want to know the total number of rows in a table satisfying your query, for  e.g. pagination purposes - you can use `withCount`.

 **Note:** Enabling this flag will change the structure of response, see the example below.